Contract With Acumen

 Under this contract vehicle, Acumen supports task orders for project topics relating to Medicare programs.
-Acumen leads multiple projects including assisting MedPAC with identifying and organizing expert panels on a variety of defined topics, literature reviews and research papers, policy analyses, data analyses, and small scale surveys.
+Acumen leads multiple projects, which include assisting MedPAC with identifying and organizing expert panels on a variety of defined topics, producing literature reviews and research papers, and conducting policy analyses, data analyses, and small scale surveys.

 Agency-Specific Vehicles: National Institutes of Health (NIH)

 Under the Small Business Innovation Research (SBIR) grant, Acumen developed and launched a pilot Data Enclave to expand healthcare research capacities available to NIH and the National Institute on Aging (NIA) researchers through the integration of Medicaid and federally-funded survey data.
 Two prominent surveys are the Health and Retirement Survey (HRS) and the Panel Study of Income Dynamics (PSID), both of which provide a wealth of longitudinal data for conducting research on a wide range of economic, health, retirement and social circumstances of the American public.
 The Data Enclave provides secure access to researchers and policy analysts, enabling them to conduct statistical analyses utilizing the linked CMS-HRS and CMS-PSID data.